bvdr/acf-accordion/readme.txt

 2. Activate the Accordion Tab plugin via the plugins admin page
 3. Create a new field via ACF and select the Accordion Tab type
 4. Please refer to the description for more info regarding the field type settings

+== Screenshots ==

+1. This is an example of how the accordion works in an option menu created with ACF

 == Changelog ==